Annual Enrollment Period · Oct 15 – Dec 7

 What happens if I do nothing during AEP?

 Your current plan will automatically renew for the new year.
-However, plans frequently change their premiums, formularies, networks, and benefits each year.
-Doing nothing without reviewing your Annual Notice of Change could mean you are unknowingly enrolled in a less favorable plan starting January 1.
+However, plans frequently change their formularies, networks, and benefits each year.
+Doing nothing without reviewing your Annual Notice of Change could mean you are enrolled in a plan that no longer fits your needs starting January 1.

 Is there a Medicare Open Enrollment Period different from AEP?